What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Implementation partners are third parties that will help develop custom code on top of the ERP system for your business.

 Most of the time, your contract states that any implementation partners have to be registered as “Preferred Providers” for your specific ERP software.
-It is a contractual risk to your company if your contractors are not certified by your ERP provider.

 Your E-Commerce System Needs to Play Nice

-If your company is in e-commerce, you need to make sure that there is an active and working connection between your ERP provider and your e-commerce provider.
+If your company is in eCommerce, you need to make sure that there is an active and working connection between your ERP provider and your eCommerce provider.

-Many ERPs will tell you “Don’t worry, we will make a connection.”
 What they won’t tell you is that the connection they make will cost YOU more money.
-Your contract needs to dictate who is accountable for paying for any connections that are required for your e-commerce platform and your ERP system to play nicely together.
+Your contract needs to dictate who is accountable for paying for any connections that are required for your eCommerce platform and your ERP system to play nicely together.

-We always make the new piece of software that is connected to the ERP system pay for the API.
-It is the third party’s cost.
-That basic API connection should not be your cost to maintain and pay for—stipulate in the contract who is responsible (ideally the third party) ahead of time so you aren’t stuck with a huge bill.
+That basic API connection should not be your cost to maintain and pay for - stipulate in the contract who is responsible (ideally the third party) ahead of time so you aren’t stuck with a huge bill.

 Make Sure You Have Coterminous Contracts